Recoskie/AI-Matrix/README.md

 # Practical uses.

 You can develop audio-enhancing algorithms and picture-enhancing algorithms.

-In order to build a chatbot, you would have to build a language interface for it.
+However, if you want it to do more than just solve complex problems, or analyze data, or translate data back into the smallest possible math function.

-Lastly, you are going to have to store data if you want it to remember and to self-learn.
-Which is known as building a data model.
+You will have to store data if you want it to remember.
+You can have it bias data and self-learn.
+Which is known as having it build a data model.

-Having an AI build a data model to work with and to analyze and bias data can be time-consuming.
+Having an AI build a data model to work with can be time-consuming.
+There is a way to shorten the learning process depending on what you intend to use it for.

-However, when it comes to analyzing data into what it is to put into your data model or solving data and calculations, it is ultra-fast.
+In order to build a chatbot, you would want to build a language interface for it.
+You can have it work with language directly from data only, but having it work with a language interface will allow you to have a smaller data models and to use it immediately to solve problems without a data model.

+It is also well known that when AI builds its own data model, you end up with no two AI systems that are the same, much like each person.
+It can even seem to develop emotions learned from other's data and exist as part of the data model.
+Whether it seems real or is just data is for you to decide.
+The biggest problem with AI is how long it takes to build a data model.
+It can actually run on slow computers and cell phones.

-There may be even more uses for artificial intelligence data algorithms and machine learning than I have put here.
+There may be even more uses for artificial intelligence data algorithms and machine learning than I have put here that you may want to use it for.